-Next I decided to check into the control panel of the shared hosting to see if I find something there or at least get some idea what was going on.
+Next, I decided to check into the control panel of the shared hosting to see if I find something there or at least get some idea of what was going on.

 Checking the control panel in Shared Hosting

-The shared hosting server was using Parallels Plesk Panel and under “ASP.NET Settings” Icon, I only found Authentication mode option and nothing else that seemed related to Authentication.
+The shared hosting server was using Parallels Plesk Panel and under the “ASP.NET Settings” Icon, I only found the Authentication mode option and nothing else that seemed related to Authentication.